M66B/FairEmail/docs/FAQ-it-rIT.md

 <br />

 <a name="faq26"></a>
-**(26) Posso aiutare a tradurre FairEmail nella mia lingua?**
+**(26) Can I help to translate FairEmail in my own language?**

-Sì, puoi tradurre i testi di FairEmail nella tua lingua [su Crowdin](https://crowdin.com/project/open-source-email).
+Yes, you can translate the texts of FairEmail in your own language [on Crowdin](https://crowdin.com/project/open-source-email).
 Registration is free.

 If you would like your name or alias to be included in the list of contributors in *About* the app, please [contact me](https://contact.faircode.eu/?product=fairemailsupport).

 <br />

 <a name="faq27"></a>
-**(27) Come posso distinguere tra le immagini integrate e quelle esterne?**
+**(27) How can I distinguish between embedded and external images?**

 External image: